Yolean/kubernetes-kafka/README.md

 With the introduction of [app customization](https://kubectl.docs.kubernetes.io/pages/app_customization/introduction.html) in `kubectl` 1.14 there's an alternative to forks.
 We as a community can maintain a set of overlays.

 See the [variants](./variants) folder for different overlays.
 For example to scale to 1 kafka broker try `kubectl apply -k variants/scale-1/`.
+There are also examples of how to configure volumes for GKE, AWS and AKS.

 Currently `apply -k` replaces `apply -f ./rbac-namespace-default; apply -f ./zookeeper; apply -f ./kafka`.
 The original commands now result in `error: unable to decode "zookeeper/kustomization.yaml": Object 'Kind' is missing in ...`